In a Nutshell

 Business Debt

-A high corporate income tax in Maine makes it harder for small businesses to realize their ROIs.
+A high corporate income tax in Maine makes it harder for small businesses to consistently generate profits and realize their ROIs.
 For small business owners, this can become a tough situation when they’ve got limited capital that’s being eaten up quickly by the overhead costs of doing business.
-Many of them end up securing business loans, which results in business debt.
+Many of them end up securing short-term, higher-interest business loans, which results in debt that is difficult to clear once it takes hold of a business’s balance sheet.

-Instead of winding down your business operations, consider getting reputable help from TurboDebt’s relief program and strategic planning services.
+Instead of winding down your business operations and potentially laying off employees, consider getting reputable help from TurboDebt’s relief program and strategic planning services.

 Medical Debt

-In Maine, 7.3% of residents lack medical insurance despite the state's MaineCare program.
-The program assists residents with low incomes, disabilities, or those living with someone with a disability, blindness, younger than 18 years and pregnant, and above 65+ years to access insurance coverage.
+In Maine, 7.3% of residents lack medical insurance despite the state's MaineCare program, which helps Pine Staters find access to medical insurance coverage.
+The program is designed to assist residents with low incomes, disabilities (or those living with someone with a disability), blindness, those who are younger than 18 and pregnant, and anyone above 65 years old.

 Such a financial situation has led to residents owing a mean medical bill balance of $3,035.
 Of this amount, 16.94% is in collections.
 This often leads to limited access to quality medical care and increased medical bills for financially struggling residents with chronic illnesses or lack of insurance coverage.